fortysix2ahead/tracs/internals.md

   -s, --status
 ```

-GTrac will keep all information fetched from remote services in an internal JSON-based db.
+Tracs will keep all information fetched from remote services in an internal JSON-based db.
 This command carries out
 some database operations.
 The option **-b** creates a backup of the internal database.
 Mainly used during development,
 but might be useful to save certain states of the db.
 See technical information in [internals.md](internals.md) to learn
 where the backups are stored.